chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Color Prediction**
 --------------------------------------------

 This model implements a Bidirectional Long Short Term Memory that uses a custom dataset created by me.
 The model is trained on this dataset to predict colors based on a user inputted query.
 The model is trained on a relation between color names and their respecitve RGB values.
+A function is then called upon utilizing a dataset of english adjectives and a list of primary and secondary colors.
+Each color in the list is mapped to adjectives present in the dataset and then prompted through the intially trained model.
+It is then added back to the ```colors.csv``` file and then trained again to predict colors.

 **Model Hyperparameters**
 ------------------------------------

 The model has 1.3M trainable parameters and is trained for 350 epochs with a validation and dropout of 0.2.
 The model trains on a batch size of 256 all these hyperparamters help the model to achieve an accuracy of 73%.
-(On both training loops)
+The model is initially trained for 350 epochs on a batch size of 512 as well as for the Curriculum Learning step.

 ![model](https://github.com/chungimungi/Color-prediction/assets/90822297/4e559504-46e2-46cb-97d7-cb7592a7fbe4)